LongTu/longtu.github.com/index.md

    The Asian Conference on Media& Mass Communication,2011 <br />

 <h4 id='Personal'>Personal</h4>
-I'm a good swimmer, I swam across a branch of Yangtze River at the age of twelve.</br>
+I'm a good swimmer, I swam across a branch of Yangtze River at the age of twelve.<br />
-To relax, I play Chinese chess.</br>
+To relax, I play Chinese chess.<br />